bluesky/ophyd/doc/source/area-detector.rst

 .. note::

-    1. ``:class:ophyd.areadetector.plugins.PluginBase`` can be swapped
+    1. :class:`ophyd.areadetector.plugins.PluginBase` can be swapped
-    out for ``:class:ophyd.areadetector.cam.CamBase``,
+       out for :class:`ophyd.areadetector.cam.CamBase`,
-    ``:class:ophyd.areadetector.plugins.FilePlugin`` or any other
+       :class:`ophyd.areadetector.plugins.FilePlugin` or any other
        Areadetector Plugin, cam or FilePlugin class that inherits from these.

-    2. For FilePlugin plugins the optional filestore_mixin ``:class:ophyd.areadetector.filestore_mixin.FileStoreHDF5`` should
+    2. For FilePlugin plugins the optional filestore_mixin :class:`ophyd.areadetector.filestore_mixins.FileStoreHDF5` should
        also be defined.
 This can be replaced with any class that inherits from
-    ``:class:ophyd.areadetector.filestore_mixins.FileStorePluginBase``.
+       :class:`ophyd.areadetector.filestore_mixins.FileStorePluginBase`.
        These mix-in classes provide the logic for generating Asset Registry documents.

 Once the class is defined above then it should be added to the Area